bkrabach/recipe-executor/recipes/recipe_executor/components/llm_utils/llm/llm_spec.md

 ## Purpose

-The LLM component provides a unified interface for interacting with various large language model providers.
-It handles model initialization, request formatting, and response processing, enabling the Recipe Executor to generate content with different LLM providers through a consistent API.
+The LLM component provides a unified interface for interacting with various large language model providers and optional MCP servers.
+It handles model initialization, request formatting, and result processing, enabling the Recipe Executor to generate content and orchestrate external tools through a single API.

 ## Core Requirements